-After the emergence of the prominent positive $\Delta PV{\rm EW}$ at 1800 UTC 24 Sep 2018, there is a clear downstream propagation as a short-wave perturbation along the wave guide into the Mediterranean (Fig. 10).
-First, the positive $\Delta PV{\rm EW}$ further amplifies and a negative $\Delta PV{\rm EW}$ emerges downstream over the North Sea (Fig. 10a).
-The deviation of the 2 PVU contours shows an increasingly clear short-wave pattern superimposed onto the large-scale Rossby-wave pattern, which is particularly pronounced in cluster W (dashed contour).
-The positive $\Delta PV{\rm EW}$ are associated with cyclonic difference winds and the negative ones with anticyclonic difference winds, resulting in a westward phase speed of the $\Delta PV{\rm EW}$ relative to the mean flow.
-During the propagation, the maximum amplitude of the $\Delta PV{\rm EW}$ pattern increases and moves downstream, consistent with an eastward group speed.
-For example, at 0000 UTC 25 Sep 2018, the negative $\Delta PV{\rm EW}$ has a smaller amplitude than the positive $\Delta PV{\rm EW}$ (Fig. 10a), while 12 hours later, the opposite is the case (Fig. 10b).
-Also, while the negative $\Delta PV{\rm EW}$ becomes increasingly significant, the significance of the positive $\Delta PV{\rm EW}$ decreases after 1200 UTC 25 Sep 2018.
-The downstream development of the $\Delta PV{\rm EW}$ -wave subsequently results in a more progressed anticyclonic Rossby-wave breaking in cluster W compared to cluster E (Fig. 10c,d).
-Ultimately, this leads to a zonally shifted tip of the narrow trough (T2 in Fig. 1c), and later, the PV streamer (S2 in Fig. 1d), as seen in Fig. 10d and consistent with Fig. 7.
+After the emergence of the prominent positive ΔPV{EW} at 18:00 UTC on 24 September 2018, there is a clear downstream propagation as a short-wave perturbation along the wave guide into the Mediterranean (Fig. 10).
+First, the positive ΔPV{EW} is further amplified and a negative ΔPV{EW} emerges downstream over the North Sea (Fig. 10a).
+The deviation of the 2 PVU contours shows an increasingly clear short-wave pattern superimposed onto the large-scale Rossby wave pattern, which is particularly pronounced in cluster W (dashed contour).
+The positive ΔPV{EW} values are associated with cyclonic difference winds and the negative ones with anticyclonic difference winds, resulting in a westward phase speed of the ΔPV{EW} relative to the mean flow.
+During the propagation, the maximum amplitude of the ΔPV{EW} pattern increases and moves downstream, consistent with an eastward group speed.
+For example, at 00:00 UTC on 25 September 2018, the negative ΔPV{EW} has a smaller amplitude than the positive ΔPV{EW} (Fig. 10a), while 12 h later, the opposite is the case (Fig. 10b).
+Also, while the negative ΔPV{EW} becomes increasingly significant, the significance of the positive ΔPV{EW} decreases after 12:00 UTC on 25 September 2018.
+The downstream development of the ΔPV{EW} wave subsequently results in a more progressed anticyclonic Rossby wave breaking in cluster W compared to in cluster E (Fig. 10c, d).
+Ultimately, this leads to a zonally shifted tip of the narrow trough (T2 in Fig. 1c) and, later,